-Major Aquifers with Anthropogenic Water Quality Problems or Concerns
+Major Aguifers with Anthropogenic Water Quality Problems or Concerns

 Major aquifers are defined as aquifers which can effectively yield 150 gallons per minute or greater.
 The following information is based on samples submitted to DEQ of domestic wells and through the PWS program.
-This information is based upon the most recent information provided to this division as of December of 2002.
+This information is based upon data provided to this division in 2002.
 For location of the major groundwater aquifers of Oklahoma, please refer to Figure 9.